tanaylab/blood_aging/figs_1_2_3/figs1_2_3_README.md

 To reproduce the results, you should:
 - Download the code from this repository.
 - Download dependencies for the code: pheatmap, zoo, dplyr, metacell, openxlsx, tgstat, Matrix, anndata, umap, glmnet, RColorBrewer.
-- Download required (large) files from our AWS bucket.
+- Download required (large) files from our AWS bucket at https://blood-aging.s3.ap-south-1.amazonaws.com/.
 - Download required (small) files from this repository.
 - Edit `params.R` as follows:
   - set `MODEL.DIR` to the path in which the AWS files are located (they should all be in the same directory).